pawelpuszka/ComputerStoreDatabase/README.md

 ### Prerequisites

-1. `SQL Developer` is a Oracle's cross-platform client application designed for working with databases.
+1. `SQL Developer` is an Oracle's cross-platform client application designed for working with databases.
 You can download it [here](https://www.oracle.com/database/sqldeveloper/technologies/download/) from Oracle's website.
 It's important to work with tool which can present basic graphical table schema of database.
 You can use Oracle's text-based SQLPlus but I don't recommend it for the reason above.
 There are many other IDEs such as Toad, PL/SQL Developer or DataGrip but if You want to use it You will have to find out how to connect with Oracle's Autonomous Database on your own.